-Russians lose 232 soldiers killed and wounded on Tavria front in last 24 hours
+Russians lose 232 soldiers killed and wounded on Tavriia front in last 24 hours

 Quote: "In general, during the past day, the enemy attacked our positions 16 times and carried out 626 attacks, inflicted 15 air strikes.

-Artillery units of the Tavria Operational and Strategic Group of Forces performed 1248 combat missions during the day.
+Artillery units of the Tavriia Operational and Strategic Group of Forces performed 1248 combat missions during the day.

 Over the past day, the enemy's losses killed, wounded and captured amounted to 232 people (dead - 79, wounded - 153).